Noise mitigation in quantum enhanced fiber optic gyroscopes: Introduction

 \section{Introduction}

-The super-resolution of entangled photonic N00N states~\cite{Dowling:2008} offers a plethora of advantages over classical optical instruments.
-Originally posed as a photonic analogy to the de Broglie wavelength~\cite{Jacobson:1995}, in which the effective wavelength governing interference is reduced by the entangled photon order, the N00N state interference exhibits resolutions inaccessible from the classical lens.
-A notable example is the photon deposition resolution exploited for lithography~\cite{Boto:2000}.
+The super-resolution of entangled photonic N00N states~\cite{Dowling_2008} offers an improved phase sensitivity over classical optical instruments.
+Originally posed as a photonic analogy to the de Broglie wavelength~\cite{Jacobson_1995}, in which the effective wavelength governing interference is reduced by the entangled photon order, the N00N state interference exhibits resolutions inaccessible from the classical lens.
+A notable example is the photon deposition resolution exploited for lithography~\cite{Boto_2000}.

-We focus on the fiber optic gyroscope (FOG)~\cite{Culshaw:2006,Lefevre:2022}.
-Building upon approaches to a quantum-enhanced Sagnac interferometer~\cite{Mehmet:2010gz, Restuccia:2019chf}, polarization and path entangled two-photon N00N states were recently implemented into FOGs, demonstrating the sought-after Sagnac phase super-resolution~\cite{Fink:2019,Silvestri:2024}.
+Our focus is the fiber optic gyroscope (FOG)~\cite{Culshaw_2006,Lefevre_2022}.
+Building upon approaches to a quantum-enhanced Sagnac interferometer~\cite{Mehmet_2010, Restuccia_2019}, recent experiments applied polarization and path entangled $N=2$ photon order N00N states to FOGs, demonstrating the sought-after Sagnac phase super-resolution.
 The enhanced resolution permits sub-shot noise precision, which improves with the entangled photon number.

-{Sub shot noise precision means that quantum FOGs surpass their classical counterparts when operating at the same photon flux.
-However,} there remains a {sizeable} gap between the quantum and classical FOG {fluxes} (MHz vs. $10^{13}$/s). {Among notable obstacles to higher order and flux N00N states is the over saturation of the signal with uncorrelated photons}.
-While higher orders have been accomplished reaching $N=6$~\cite{Walther:2004, Resch:2005zz, Afek:2010}, there remains the complication of {such} uncorrelated photon saturation in linear approaches to mixing entangled and classical light.
+Sub shot noise precision means that quantum FOGs surpass their classical counterparts when operating at the same photon flux.
+However, there remains a sizable gap between the quantum and classical FOG fluxes (MHz vs. $10^{13}$/s).
+Among the obstacles to reaching higher flux $N=2$ N00N states is the saturation of the signal with uncorrelated photons.
+Alternatively, higher $N>2$ N00N state orders as high as $N=6$~\cite{Resch_2005, Afek_2010} have been accomplished, although here too there remains the complication of low fluxes in such post-selected combinations of quantum and classical light.

-In this work we analyze the noise arising from single photon saturation, extracting a nontrivial dependence on phase bias.
-This allows us to {improve} the phase uncertainty and identify optimal domains of phase bias for which sub shot-noise precision is possible.
+In this work we analyze the noise arising from uncorrelated photon saturation, extracting a nontrivial dependence on the squeezed amplitude.
+This allows us to improve the phase uncertainty estimation and refine the optimal domains of phase bias for which sub shot-noise precision is possible.